-In large saucepan set over medium-high heat, heat oil and butter; cook onion, red pepper, tomatoes, garlic, salt, pepper, and chili flakes for 5 to 8 minutes or until tender.
+In large saucepan set over medium-high heat, heat oil and butter; cook onion, bell pepper, tomatoes, garlic, salt, pepper, and chili flakes for 5 to 8 minutes or until tender.

 Stir in vegetable broth; bring to boil.
 Stir in rice; reduce heat to low.
 Cover and cook for 15 to 20 minutes or until rice is tender and most of the liquid is absorbed.

 Meanwhile, heat cream in small saucepan set over medium heat until just starting to simmer.

 Stir cream into rice mixture in saucepan set over very low heat; stir in Monterey Jack, queso blanco, and cotija cheese until cheese starts to melt.
 Cover and let stand for 5 minutes.
 Sprinkle with cilantro.

 Add cooked and crumbled chorizo sausage to the rice if desired.